0xsmk/packet-sniffer/README.md

 ## Disclaimer

-This project is created for **educational and research purposes only**
+This project is created for **educational and research purposes only**.